henthe/fingerCounter/2D_approach/2DapproachDocu.md

 │  │  │  keypoint_classifier.hdf5
 │  │  │  keypoint_classifier.py
 │  │  │  keypoint_classifier.tflite
 │  │  │  keypointsTest.csv                  #Used for testing the model
 │  │  │  keypointsTrain.csv                 #Used for training the model
-│  │  │  keypointsVal.csv #Used to optimize Paramtertuning
+│  │  │  keypointsVal.csv                   #Used to optimize Hyperparameter-tuning
-│  │  └─ keypoint_classifier_label.csv #all data combined not in use for the actual model │  │
+│  │  └─ keypoint_classifier_label.csv      #all data combined not used for the actual model
+│  │
-│  └─point_history_classifier #not used for "deep learning" course │      │  point_history.csv
+│  └─point_history_classifier               #Whole folder not used for "deep learning" course, from the Author of the original repository
+│      │  point_history.csv
 │      │  point_history_classifier.hdf5
 │      │  point_history_classifier.py